aldonline/reactivity/README.md

 ## A more advanced explanation

 `reactivity.js` is a cannonical implementation of the [Native Reactivity](https://github.com/aldonline/reactivity/wiki/Native-Reactivity) pattern.
-It allows you to represent reactive streams of data as pure javascript expressions.
+It exposes reactive streams of data as pure javascript expressions.
 Additionally, in order to reconcile sync and async datasources, `reactivity.js` integrates [Forced Execution Suspension](https://github.com/aldonline/reactivity/wiki/Forced-Execution-Suspension) and [Stateful Service Lifecycle Management](https://github.com/aldonline/reactivity/wiki/Stateful-Service-Lifecycle-Management).
 The end result is a pure javascript environment where can transparently mix and match expressions that are reactive, non-reactive, synchronous or asynchronous!